Automatic Differentiation#

 Backpropagation#

-We can perform backpropagation on the computation graph by calling the function backward() on the last output.
-This calculates the gradients for each tensor that has the property requires_grad=True.
+We can perform backpropagation on the computation graph by calling backward() on the last output.

 y.backward()

-The gradients are stored in the .grad attribute of each tensor that has the property requires_grad=True.
-In this case, the attribute x.grad will now contain the gradient of \(f(x)\) with respect to \(x\), evaluated at the value of the tensor x that we used to build the computation graph.
+Leaf tensors that require gradients have their .grad attribute populated.
+In our example, the leaf tensor x will have its .grad attribute filled with the gradient of \(f(x)\) with respect to the variable \(x\), evaluated at the actual value of x that we used to build the computation graph.

 tensor([1.3333, 2.0000, 2.6667])